Enjoy the Best of Sri Lanka with our Perfect 3 week Sri Lanka itinerary

 DAYS 4 - 5 | UNAWATUNA AND SURROUNDS

-Just a short bus, tuk tuk, or taxi ride south of Galle Fort is Sri Lanka’s famous beachside town of Unawatuna.
+Just a short bus, tuk-tuk, or taxi ride south of Galle Fort is Sri Lanka’s famous beachside town of Unawatuna.

 Although we’re not the biggest fans of Unawatuna town itself, it’s a great base for exploring the surf breaks and little towns along the coast, and it’s probably the most ‘happening’ place in Sri Lanka if you’re after a party.

-MORNING | First things first, you’ll need a photo at one of the famous rope swings of Sri Lanka, which are both located nearby at Dalawella beach and Mihiripenna beach.
+MORNING | First things first, you’ll need a photo at one of the famous rope swings of Sri Lanka, which are both located nearby at Dalawella Beach and Mihiripenna Beach.
 Although a little gimmicky, it really is a heap of fun and, considering the location and stunning tropical setting, is definitely one of the best things to do in Sri Lanka!

-DAY | On top of its rope swing, Mihiripenna beach is also one of the best beaches in the area, with a cool natural pool protected by a coral barrier.
+DAY | On top of its rope swing, Mihiripenna Beach is also one of the best beaches in the area, with a cool natural pool protected by a coral barrier.
 Alternatively, chill at Unawatuna main beach.
 You can rent a sunbed and relax, order cocktails and curries from the beachside bars, or take an afternoon stroll up to the pagoda at the north of the beach and watch the sunset.

 Hit up Skinny Tom’s in the centre of Unawatuna for brunch/lunch.
 Skinny Tom’s has a bit of a cult following on the southern coast, serving Sri Lankan/Western infusion brunch, including our favourite - poached egg hoppers.
 Delicious.

 NIGHT | Kingfisher Hotel is probably your best bet for a proper party.
-They hold a beach party every Saturday night, which fills with tourists, expats and locals ready to boogie to house music.
+They hold a beach party every Saturday night, which is filled with tourists, expats and locals ready to boogie to house music.
 Be warned though, the booze here is insanely expensive - we paid more than London prices for a 330mL beer at the bar.

 UNAWATUNA | THE DETAILS